Updated April 14, 2020Please look below for the added Remote Desktop software review and also take a look at our updated comparison table.

 - Configuring host: Configuring Remote Utilities may be confusing on the host computer, since there are tons of different options.

 - Doesn’t work on macOS: If you’re working on a Mac, then you should look at other remote access solutions since Remote Utilities doesn’t support macOS at the moment.
+[Note: Remote Utilities is currently working on Host/Agent support for Mac.
+Remote Utilities Viewer is available for Mac in a Beta version at the moment.]

 Because of its complexity, Remote Utilities is a better fit for power users than for average home users.